Konstruktionist/fish/README.md

 Show a list of the defined bookmarks.

 * **mdb**
-A script to create a simple plaintext movie database.
+A script to create a simple plain text movie database.

 * **netinfo**
 Get network information.
 The  successor of getnet.fish.
-Works on Mac's without a physical ethernet port.
+Works on Mac's without a physical Ethernet port.
 See in the comments.

 * **nvimrc**
 Open the init.vim file.